The perfect country pub?

 If you haven’t swapped town for country already, Stanford Dingley is one of those pretty Berkshire villages where every other house could convince you to escape to the wilderness.
 There’s a picture perfect church, humpback bridge, rippling river, cute cottages, grand houses, plus not one but TWO pubs.
-The Old Boot is an 18th century village inn that has recently been transformed from a dated pub to the thriving hotspot it is today.
-New owners Rebecca and Andre, with Head Chef and partner Shaun Cheyney, have given this place the kiss of life, following a full refurb.
-A family-friendly traditional pub, yes, but also a prime spot for a pint and a ponder.
+The Old Boot is an 18th century village inn that is very much at the heart of the local community.
+Owners Rebecca and Andre (two of the loveliest people you’ll meet) welcome everyone with open arms – making this a prime pubby pitstop for a bite to eat or a pint and a ponder.

 The River Pang runs through the middle of this stunning West Berkshire beauty spot, so the Old Boot is popular with cyclists, walkers and their four-legged friends.
 In fact, you’re just as likely to see a horse outside as you are a dog obediently sat underneath a table (or, ahem, perched on one of the comfy armchairs).
 You step in from the lane running past the door to a welcoming beamed bar and dining space with a fireplace at either end of the room.
 It’s cosy and comfortingly traditional.

 The décor is modern rustic-chic, with a sage green and cream colour palette and a hint of red alongside scrubbed wooden tables and floorboards, comfy wing backed chairs and exposed wonky beams.
-Work your way to the back and you find a light, bright conservatory with a more contemporary feel, looking out on to the large attractive garden complete with kids’ wooden play set (huge tick for battle weary parents wanting to enjoy some time out, too).
+Work your way to the back and you find a light, bright conservatory, looking out on to the Old Boot’s greatest asset – the large attractive garden with kids’ wooden play set (huge tick for battle weary parents wanting to enjoy some time out, too), garden games and a small menagerie of goats and ducks.

-Amidst the visiting locals propping up the bar, there are couples on date nights, friends catching up over supper and, by day, there’s a steady stream of walkers, cyclists and local families tucking in to the lunch menu.
-The villagers have been very supportive of the pub’s reincarnation, flocking to acoustic evening and Sunday afternoon BBQs.
-But there are more Old Boot bashes coming: including an Irish acoustic evening on Sunday 10 June; a Cockney knees up on Wednesday 13 June and Afternoon Tea Party in aid of Cancer Research on Sunday 8 July.
-Everyone rubbed along nicely together and the service was extremely warm and friendly – I’d happily sink a few glasses of wine of an evening.
+We arrived on a Friday night to a buzzy atmosphere – rosé drinking parents enjoying the last of the summer sun, after work drinkers propping up the bar, couples on date nights and friends catching up over supper.
+It has a laidback vibe and warmth that allows your shoulders to drop two inches and really enjoy a relaxing couple of hours.
+By day, there’s a steady stream of people tucking in to the lunch menu.
+The villagers have been very supportive of the pub since its reincarnation, flocking to live music events and Sunday afternoon BBQs.
+Everyone rubs along nicely together and the service is extremely warm and friendly – I’d happily sink a few glasses of wine of an evening.
 Which is exactly what I did.

 SCOFF AND QUAFF

-The lunch menu is a bit more of a traditional pub offering with posh sarnies, a burger and ploughmans to choose from; the Sunday roast is popular and, now the sun is starting to shine most weekends, there are lots of people making good use of the Old Boot’s green space and BBQ menu, sinking a few rosés while the kids run free.
+The lunch menu consists of posh sarnies and burgers; the Sunday roast is very popular and, when the sun shines there are lots of people making good use of the Old Boot’s green space, sinking a few chilled glasses while the kids are free range.
 I mean seriously, check out that view.
 The location is peachy.

 OUT AND ABOUT

-You can hack out on horseback and stop off at the Old Boot (Cullinghood stables are nearby if you don’t have you’re own mane and tail pony pal) and there are loads of walks that lurch between leisurely stroll to robust 5-mile ramble through woodland and country lanes that takes you from Rushall Farm to Bradfield and loops round past the Old Boot and The Bull in Stanford Dingley.
+You can hack out on horseback and stop off at the Old Boot (Cullinghood stables are nearby if you don’t have you’re own mane and tail pony pal) and there are loads of walks that lurch between leisurely stroll to robust 5-mile ramble through woodland and country lanes that takes you from Rushall Farm to Bradfield and loops round past the Old Boot.

 THE MUDDY VERDICT

-Good for: A family weekend lunch or a group dinner on a Friday or Saturday night.
-If you’ve got a big rabble, it’s worth noting the conservatory area would work for parties.
-There’s a lovely, enclosed garden in which to contain exuberant kids.
+Good for: Family lunches or group dinners.
+If you’ve got a big rabble, it’s worth noting the conservatory area would work for parties and there’s a lovely, enclosed garden in which to contain exuberant kids.

-The damage: Very reasonable for cooking this good.
-Prices for the a la carte and Sunday lunch are similar with starters costing between £7-£9, mains £13-£19 and puds from £6.50.
-The light lunch and BBQ menus start at £6.
+The damage: Very reasonable.
+Prices for the a la carte and Sunday lunch are similar with starters costing between £7-£8.50, mains £14-£55 (chateaubriand for two) and puds from £5.

 Old Boot Stanford Dingley, Stanford Dingley, Reading RG7 6LT; 0118 974 5191